kurator-dev/kurator/docs/proposals/kuratorcd/kurator-cd.md

     // Suspend, if set to true will suspend the Canary, disabling any canary runs
     // regardless of any changes to its target, services, etc. Note that if the
-    // Canary is suspended during an analysis, its paused until the Canary is unsuspended.
+    // Canary is suspended during an analysis, its paused until the Canary is uninterrupted.
     // +optional
     Suspend bool `json:"suspend,omitempty"`
 }